 - It’s smart to hire from the top, then expand your team when your resources allow.

-You created a product or service, you started your business, and you finally began making a little money – now it's time to hire your first employees.
+You created a product or service, you started your business, and you finally began making a little money – now it’s time to hire employees.
 Figuring out who those people should be, however, is easier said than done.

 8 startup roles to hire

 There are certain startup roles you’ll want to fill immediately.
 Here are eight important ones to consider: